Chunggkeys/MACFE_Dashboard/MACEV_MK.2/Voltage_IO_Testing/ReadMe.md

     This function is related to the monitoring function.
 This function takes the data that the monitoring function created and turns it into graphs for every pin used.

 - **debounces()**:
-    This function is called from within the monitor function if debouincing is turned on.
+    This function is called from within the monitor function if debouncing is turned on.
 The function is given a set of pins and it waits for the pins to be stable for **50ms** before inputting their state. **50ms** value can be changed according to user preference.

 - **on_press()**
     This function is called when the user decides to end the monitor() or periodic_signal() functions.
 When the esc key is pressed by the user, the called function is stopped and the user is sent back to the user interface